Teen Mom OG: Maci Bookout corrects Kailyn Lowry after she referred to Ryan Edwards as an 'absent parent'

 Teen Mom OG airs Tuesdays at 8/7c on MTV.

-- Teen Mom OG: Maci Bookout corrects Kailyn Lowry after she referred to Ryan Edwards as an ‘absent parent’ - 30th March 2021
+- Teen Mom OG: Maci Bookout addresses Kailyn Lowry after she referred to Ryan Edwards as an ‘absent parent’ - 30th March 2021

 - RHONJ: Did Melissa Gorga consider divorce during her marriage troubles with Joe? - 30th March 2021